software-verificable-202010/calendar-part-5-cefunck/README.md

   - It highlights Saturdays and Sundays with red foreground.
   - It allows the user to navigate through the months.
   - It displays the current month at start.
-  - It allows the user to navigate through the weeks.-
+  - It allows the user to navigate through the weeks.
+  - Is allows CRUD appointmenst in monthly view.
+  - It allows save appointments persistently in monthly view.
+  - Is allows login.

 ### How to run it

   - Clone the project.
-  - Open the project with Visual Studio 2019 (or newer) and .NET Framework 4.6.1 (or newer).
+  - Open the project with Visual Studio 2019 (or newer) and .NET Framework 4.7.2 (or newer).
   - Run the proyect
   - Finally navigate through the months with arrow buttons in navigation bar.